 The process of respiration has been divided into two phases those are external respiration and internal respiration.

-What is external respiration?
+What is external process of respiration?

 External respiration is a physical process of respiration where the gaseous exchange between the organism and its environment occurs by diffusion and the organism takes up oxygen and gives out carbon dioxide.
 Site and mode of external respiration varies in different living organism depending upon they are complexity and habitat.
 In unicellular organisms the gaseous exchange occurs directly between the environment and the cell through the whole cell membrane, on the other hand in higher animals who have initialised respiratory organs, exchange of gases take place at two sites, first at the respiratory organs and then at the tissues.